johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/BuiltinCertificateVerifierEnabled.md

 # BuiltinCertificateVerifierEnabled

 ## Determines whether the built-in certificate verifier will be used to verify server certificates (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 106.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 106.

 ## Supported versions